ubicomplab/rPPG-Toolbox/README.md

   * `TASK_LIST`: A list to specify tasks to include when loading a dataset, allowing for selective inclusion of a subset of tasks or a single task in a dataset if desired.
 This is only used if `SELECT_TASKS` is set to `True`.
 Currently this parameter is only tested with the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset.
 Please refer to one of the config files involving the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset for an example of using this parameter.

-* #### MODEL : Set used model (Deepphys, TSCAN, Physnet, EfficientPhys, and BigSmall and their paramaters are supported).
+* #### MODEL : Set used model (Deepphys, TSCAN, Physnet, EfficientPhys, BigSmall, and PhysFormer and their paramaters are supported).
 * #### UNSUPERVISED METHOD: Set used unsupervised method.
 Example: ["ICA", "POS", "CHROM", "GREEN", "LGI", "PBV"]
 * #### METRICS: Set used metrics.
 Example: ['MAE','RMSE','MAPE','Pearson']
 * #### INFERENCE: